Sikkim flash flood: ‘77 missing people presumed dead’

 GANGTOK: The 77 people who went missing in the flash flood in Sikkim have been presumed dead as they could not be found even after two months of the disaster, Chief Secretary VB Pathak said on Saturday.

-To help their families get various kinds of benefits, including ex-gratia, it has been decided to follow the procedure adopted during natural disasters in Uttarakhand and Himachal Pradesh.
+To help their families get various kinds of benefits, including ex-gratia, it has been decided to follow the procedure adopted during natural disasters in Uttarakhand and Himachal Pradesh, and settle the matter, he told reporters.

 A total of 77 people went missing in the flash flood that struck the state on October 4.
 Two bodies were later found, but their identities could not be ascertained, he said.